nbunner-personal/avm-gatsby-starter-netlify-cms/src/pages/get-involved/holiday-in-france-for-us/index.md

 ---
-templateKey: page-basic
+templateKey: page-gallery
 title: Holiday in France for us
+gallery:
+  - alt: House in France
+    photo: /img/projects/France-1.jpg
+  - alt: House in France
+    photo: /img/projects/France-2.jpg
+  - alt: House in France
+    photo: /img/projects/France-3.jpg
+  - alt: House in France
+    photo: /img/projects/France-4.jpg
+  - alt: House in France
+    photo: /img/projects/France-5.jpg
+  - alt: House in France
+    photo: /img/projects/France-8.jpg
 ---

 La Guimarderie in France

-La Guimarderie in France

 Two of our supporters own a beautiful holiday home in the Loire Valley in France and they have offered that all money raised from renting it out goes to African Vision Malawi projects.

 For some of the year it is used as a retreat and again the proceeds go to AVM.
-More details about the retreats here …
+More details about the retreats [here](https://www.retreattothefarm.co.uk/) …

 So, do you fancy a holiday in France?!

-14th Century farmhouse in 1 acre gardens, with heated pool, and in a rural setting in Chinon, in the Loire Valley
+_14th Century farmhouse in 1 acre gardens, with heated pool, and in a rural setting in Chinon, in the Loire Valley_

 Prices start from £50 per day.
-Take a look at some of the photos here, and then read some details about it below….
+Take a look at some of the photos in the gallery at the bottom of this page and then read some details about it below….
-France 1France 2 France 4 France 5 France 8

 This is a peaceful 14th century farmhouse in one acre grounds with extensive gardens and orchard, fully restored.
 It has a beautiful 16m heated swimming pool and is set between Chinon and Richelieu in chateaux country.
 There is lots to do: fishing, watersports, horse riding, walking and cycling.
 Peaceful and quiet.
 Even better: all rental income is donated to African Vision Malawi!